He brought a semi-automatic rifle to a rumored KKK rally. Here’s why he got off.

 After the trial Thursday, Dixon said he is a “committed, dedicated revolutionary.”

-“What we are seeing right now is what solidarity looks like, and what continues to be a mass around this courthouse, like the Israelites around Jericho blowing our horns repeatedly without end,” Dixon said.
+“What we are seeing right now is what solidarity looks like, and what continues to be amassed around this courthouse, like the Israelites around Jericho blowing our horns repeatedly without end,” Dixon said.
 “Unwilling to relinquish this moment or any moment when our freedom is jeopardized.”

 Virginia Bridges: 919-829-8924, @virginiabridges